 Rooting trees¶

 Rooting or re-rooting trees orients the direction of ancestor-descendant relationships and thus provides "polarization" for the direction of evolution.
-Most tree inference algorithms return an unrooted tree as a result, and it is up to the researcher to select the placement of the root based on external information (e.g., outgroup designation) or analytical methods (e.g., based on edge lengths).
+Most tree inference algorithms return an unrooted tree as a result, and it is up to the researcher to select the placement of the root based on external information (e.g., outgroup designation) or analytical methods (e.g., based on edge lengths; embedding into a species tree; or gene duplication patterns).

 This tutorial section provides background on how rooting or re-rooting affects a tree data structure and how to choose the edge and position on which to root a tree.
 It also clarifies several common misconceptions and sources of error during tree rooting.